gabrielft-me/Blender-Portfolio2021Aug/README.md

 ## How to View the Project

-You can view the website live here: [Blender Portfolio](https://your-github-username.github.io/Blender-Portfolio2021Aug/)
+You can view the website live here: [Blender Portfolio]([https://your-github-username.github.io/Blender-Portfolio2021Aug/](https://blender.gabrielft.me/))
-(*Replace this link with the actual GitHub Pages URL after deployment.*)

 ## Future Enhancements